cabooster/DeepCAD/README.md

 ## Use Fiji plugin

-1.Download the example image from **this link** and open it by Fiji.
+1. Download the example image from **this link** and open it with Fiji.

-2.Click on Plugins > DeepCAD.
+2. Click on Plugins > DeepCAD.

-3.Set six parameters on panel and select the target model.
+3. Set six parameters on panel and select the target model.

-4.Click "OK" and obtain the denoising result after 10 minutes.
+4. Click "OK" and obtain the denoising result after 10 minutes.

 # Results